 - Open Building Institute

-- Food production should change from mono-culture industrial agricultural systems that produce nutrient-impoverished foods that require huge chemical and fuel inputs while destroying soil to permaculture-like food forest systems that can produce more food and more nutrient-dense food per acre while regenerating and building soil and sequestering atmospheric carbon.
+- Food production should change from mono-culture industrial agricultural systems that produce nutrient-impoverished foods that require huge chemical and fuel inputs while destroying soil to permaculture food forest systems with keyline design that can produce more food and more nutrient-dense food per acre while regenerating and building soil, sequestering atmospheric carbon, preventing erosion, and reversing desertification.
 Research shows that using these techniques, we can produce the same amount of nutrition on 4-6% of the land area used by industrial agriculture (Geoff Lawton, Q&A: Scientific Research & Permaculture, source).

 - Seeds.
 Diversity is key.
 Monsanto-style patents and mono-seed futures are good for a few short-term profits (like many monopolies) but the opposite of what we need.